jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 ## Introduction

-This project also considers the  Transformer model architectures for weather forecasting: Gated Recurrent Unit (GRU) and Transformer.
+This project also implemented the Transformer model for weather forecasting.
 While GRU has been commonly used in sequence-to-sequence prediction tasks, it can encounter issues with gradient explosion and vanishing due to cyclic connections.
 In contrast, Transformer, a neural network architecture introduced in the paper "Attention is All You Need," does not have these issues and has been shown to be effective in a variety of natural language processing tasks.
-Transformer is also applicable to weather forecasting and has the potential to outperform GRU in this task.
+The transformer is also applicable to weather forecasting and has the potential to outperform GRU in this task.
 Therefore, both models were evaluated, and Transformer was selected as one of the model architectures for the project.

 ### Parameters